-Driven more by esteem than need, buyers want all the trending bells and whistles in a product and will most probably use one ‘bell’.
+Driven more by esteem than need, buyers want all the trending bells and whistles in a product.
+And yet, will most probably use one ‘bell’.
 If in doubt, how many features on his phone do you suppose the average person uses?
 It’s the seller’s job to know all the bells and whistles but limit the sale to sharing only those necessary to close

+Too many options, confuse the buyer; so limit them.
 Notice that a much more superior machine was sold, but the conversation centred on the buyer’s needs.
-Let him be pleasantly surprised when he discovers the other things he’s new laptop can do when he gets oohs and ahs from colleagues, friends and family.
-After all, he’ll trust their admiration more, than he would have done yours.
+Let him be pleasantly surprised when he discovers the other things he’s new laptop can do.
+Likely when he gets oohs and ahs from colleagues, friends and family.
+After all, he’ll trust their admiration more, than he would have done your pitching.

 Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement, please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.Views – 375